newatoms/beta/_private/customers/stby/pitches/how-stby-began.md

 ## Goal

-To get a better sense of what team members are doing at stby and what makes them good at it
+To get a better sense of what team members are doing at stby and what makes them good at their job

 ## Action